-There is a test that recently received an Emergency Use Authorization (EUA) from the Food and Drug Administration and tests for four illnesses at once: influenza A, influenza B, RSV and COVID-19.
+The 4-plex test checks for four illnesses at once: influenza A, influenza B, RSV and COVID-19.
 Talk to your insurance provider about coverage if this test is recommended.
-Avera Health Plans covers this with no out-of-pocket cost.

 Besides that, Basel said it’s important to follow the normal rules for COVID-19: stay home.